 Some credit cards will also cover lost or delayed luggage.
 The Capital One Venture card, for example, reimburses you for up to $3,000 if your luggage is lost.

 Credit cards also may offer travel protections that extend beyond flights, hotels and cruises.

-A number of credit cards, including the Premier Rewards Gold card from American Express, will cover you if you decline the collision damage waiver when renting a car, and your rental vehicle is damaged or stolen.
+A number of credit cards, including the American Express® Gold Card, will cover you if you decline the collision damage waiver when renting a car, and your rental vehicle is damaged or stolen.